JHU Benefits Site - Cost of Coverage

 Below is a brief overview of which benefits are paid pre- and post-tax and any tax consequences relating to your coverage:

-• Post-tax: Premiums for same-sex domestic partner coverage are paid after income and Social Security taxes are deducted from your pay, as required by Federal law.
+• Post-tax: Premiums for domestic partner coverage are paid after income and Social Security taxes are deducted from your pay, as required by Federal law.

 • Tax consequences of life insurance premiums: The value of the premiums you pay for Dependent Life Insurance and for your own Life Insurance (coverage above $50,000) are reported as taxable income on your W-2 form.